Best Monitor light bars 2026: 7 Compared (9 Sources)

 Quntis Monitor Light Bar PRO+ vs BenQ ScreenBar (original)

-The Quntis PRO+ (~$70) and BenQ ScreenBar (~$109) sit ~$40 apart.
-Quntis matches BenQ on CRI (Ra95 vs >95 — indistinguishable in practice), adds a wireless remote BenQ lacks, and pushes brighter at ≥1200 lux vs 500 lux.
-BenQ wins on build feel and brand reliability. [src1, src2, src3]
+The Quntis PRO+ (~$70) and BenQ ScreenBar (~$109) sit ~$39 apart.
+Quntis matches BenQ on CRI (Ra95 vs Ra>95 — indistinguishable in practice), adds a wireless remote BenQ lacks, is 6 cm longer, pushes brighter at ≥1200 lux vs 930 lux, and clamps a much wider 0.12–2.36" bezel band.
+BenQ wins on build feel, published flicker certification, and brand reliability. [src1, src2, src3]

 Yeelight Monitor Light Bar vs Xiaomi Mi Computer Monitor Light Bar